CTUAvastLab/Mill.jl/docs/src/manual/custom.md

 * allow nesting (if needed)
 * implement [`Mill.subset`](@ref) and optionally `Base.getindex` to obtain subsets of observations. `Mill` already defines [`Mill.subset`](@ref) for common datatypes, which can be used.
 * allow concatenation of nodes with [`catobs`](@ref).
 Optionally, implement `reduce(catobs, ...)` as well to avoid excessive compilations if a number of arguments will vary a lot
-* define a specialized method for `StatsBase.nobs`
+* define a specialized method for `MLUtils.numobs`, which we can however import directly from `Mill`.
 * register the custom node with [HierarchicalUtils.jl](@ref) to obtain pretty printing, iterators and other functionality

 Here is an example of a custom node with the same functionality as in the [Unix path example](@ref)